josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Speaking from personal experience: my dev skills have been _most_ valuable when I could use them together with my communication and design skills.
 Dev skills alone never would've matched the value that fusion could achieve.

 That's just my unique mixture; what's yours?
 Are you a good communicator?
 Do you have skills in other areas, like design, marketing, or sales?
 Do you have stories of how you've supported others in your career?
-How are you a good team player?
 Do you take responsibility?
 Do you demonstrate empathy?
 Are you a persistent problem solver?
-Can you talk about a time you tracked down an extra tricky bug?

 Heck, are you just nice to work with?
 Are you a decent human being?
 Do people like having you around?